 Once you’ve got your garden shed frame up, you are ready to move on to the next steps.

 5. Add the Siding and Roof

-This is a dangerous part of the build but also probably one of the most straight forward steps.
+This is the dangerous part of the building but also probably one of the most straight forward steps.
 If you are working with metal, then you’ll need to be very cautious with this step because as we all know metal is sharp and cuts very easily.
 I recommend using work gloves.

-Once the two sides and the back of the garden shed are complete, you’ll need to cut the sheets of metal to the length of the roof.
+Once the 2 sides and the back of the garden shed are complete, you’ll cut the sheets of metal to the length of the roof.